danieltamarit/MicrobialGenomicsCourse/Solutions/01-05_Single-gene_trees.md

   - Bacteria are monophyletic
   - Is the tree consistent with the two-domains hypothesis
   - Is the tree consistent with the three-domains hypothesis
+- Every cell simply contains a 'yes' or 'no'.

 You can do this by visualising the trees in Figtree as before.
 One possible alternative could be to visualise the trees faster, in your